-4.5.10.3.4 Pointers and Variable Pointers
+3.5.10.3.4 Pointers and Variable Pointers

 The Lister treats indexes on fields of these two data types specially.
-For every other data type, the value of the indexed field is completely contained in the file indicated by the FILE parameter.
+For every other data type, the value of the indexed field is completely contained in the file indicated by the file parameter.
 For pointer and variable pointers, this is not the case.
-All index values come from the B index of the pointed-to file.
+All index values come from the "B" index of the pointed-to file.
 The Lister uses the values in the pointed-to file, extending the search to the end of the pointer chain, to select records in the pointing file at the beginning of the chain.

-For example, suppose the FILE parameter picks File A, and the INDEX parameter picks the X index, a cross-reference on a pointer field.
-Suppose further that field points to File B, whose .01 field points to File C, and File C's .01 is a set of codes.
-Then this Lister call selects records in File A (the pointing file) based on the index values it finds in File C (the pointed-to file).
+For example, suppose the file parameter picks File A, and the index parameter picks the X index, a crossreference on a pointer field.
+Suppose further that field points to File B, whose .01 field points to File C, and File C's .01 is a SET OF CODES.
+Then, this Lister call selects records in File A (the pointing file) based on the index values it finds in File C (the pointed-to file).

-The FROM("IEN"), SCREEN, and IDENTIFIER parameters always apply to the pointing file, the one identified by the FILE parameter, because they deal with actual record selection.
-However, for pointers and variable pointers, the FROM and PART parameters apply to the "B" index on the pointed-to file, since they deal with index values.
+The from("IEN"), screen, and identifier parameters always apply to the pointing file, the one identified by the file parameter, because they deal with actual record selection.
+However, for pointers and variable pointers, the from and part parameters apply to the "B" index on the pointed-to file, since they deal with index values.

-Variable pointers work similarly, except that their index values usually come from more than one pointed-to file.
+Variable pointers work similarly, except that their index values usually come from more than one pointedto file.

-4.5.10.3.5 WRITE ID nodes
+3.5.10.3.5 WRITE ID nodes

 The Lister executes each individual WRITE ID node from the data dictionary.
 If an individual node results in creating multiple lines in the output from the EN^DDIOL calls it contains, then in Standard Output Format the results appear on multiple lines in the output array.
 Thus, there is not a direct correlation between the number of WRITE ID nodes and the number of nodes that are returned in the output array of a Lister call for each record.
-In Packed output format, each WRITE ID node appears in a separate "^" piece and line feeds are designated with a tilde (~) character.
+In Packed output format, each WRITE ID node appears in a separate ^ piece and line feeds are designated with a tilde (~) character.

-4.5.10.3.6 FROM parameter with Compound Indexes
+3.5.10.3.6 The from Parameter with Compound Indexes

-The FROM parameter designates only a starting point on the index defined in the INDEX parameter.
+The from parameter designates only a starting point on the index defined in the index parameter.
 For example, you have a compound index where the first subscript is a NAME and the second is a DATE OF BIRTH.
 Supposing that after a Lister call, FROM(1)="FMUSER,ONE" and FROM(2)="2690101.
 A subsequent Lister call assumes that there must be another entry with the name "FMUSER,ONE", but a date-of-birth that follows 1/1/69.
 Any other entries returned will have names that equal or follow FMUSER,ONE, but after processing all of the FMUSER,ONE entries, other output entries could have any date-of-birth.
 This is not like a sort where you say that you want only entries where the date-of-birth follows 1/1/69.

-4.5.11 FIELD^DID(): DD Field Retriever
+3.5.11 FIELD^DID(): DD Field Retriever

-This procedure retrieves the values of the specified field-level attributes for the specified field.
+The FIELD^DID API retrieves the values of the specified field-level attributes for the specified field.

-'''

-FIELD^DID(file, field, flags, attributes, target_root, msg_root)

-'''
+FIELD^DID(file,field[,flags],attributes,target\root[,msg\root])